Using the Object Library and Make Your Own Objects

 To share an object pack, find the pack in Imports -> My Objects, and tap+hold the library.
 Touch Share.
-You’ll be given a link you can copy to your device clipboard and share.
+You’ll be given a link you can copy to your device clipboard and paste into emails, texts or documents.
 If you want to post a set of objects for sale on your Gumroad, for example, you can share the link with them after purchase through your store.

 Any object pack you share will be editable only by you, including titles and object names, so be sure your pack is recognizable and labeled well.
 Whenever you make changes to the library, they will update live on all devices with whom the pack is shared.
 You can unshare object packs and friends can unsubscribe from shares at any time.